 Projections of benefits for financial reporting purposes of the plans are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and historical pattern of sharing of benefit costs between the employer and plan members to that point.
 Historically, the benefits funded solely by employer contributions applied equally to all retirees.
 Currently, as described earlier in the note, benefits are dependent on membership requirements.
 The actuarial methods and assumptions used for DIPNC include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.

-The actuarial assumptions used in the December 31, 2016 valuations were based on the results of an actuarial experience study prepared as of December 31, 2014.
+The actuarial assumptions used in the December 31, 2017 valuations were generally based on the results of an actuarial experience study prepared as of December 31, 2014, as amended for updates to certain assumptions (such as the long-term investment return, medical claims, and medical trend rate assumptions) implemented based on annual reviews that have occurred since that experience study.

-Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 3.58%.
+Discount Rate: The discount rate used to measure the total OPEB liability for RHBF was 3.87%.
 The projection of cash flows used to determine the discount rate assumed that contributions from employers will be made at the current statutorily determined contribution rate.
 Based on the above assumptions, the plan's fiduciary net position was not projected to be available to make projected future benefit payments of current plan members.
-As a result, a municipal bond rate of 3.58% was used as the discount rate used to measure the total OPEB liability.
-The 3.58% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2017.
+As a result, a municipal bond rate of 3.87% was used as the discount rate used to measure the total OPEB liability.
+The 3.87% rate is based on the Bond Buyer 20-year General Obligation Index as of June 30, 2018.